Techtonica/curriculum/testing-and-tdd/react-testing-jest-and-RTL.md

     - What is the difference between **unit** testing and **integration** testing?
     - If you're hoping to prove that an element is *not*, rendering, such as when you want a section not to be in the document after a button click, which of these query methods should you use and why?:  `getByText`, `findByText`, `queryByText`
     - When should you use RTL?
-When should you just use plain Jest?
+When should you just use Jest only?
+    - When is a Jest snapshot test helpful?